duderstadt-lab/mars-docs/docs/molecule/RegionDifferenceCalculator.md

 <img align='center' src='{{site.baseurl}}/docs/molecule/img/regionDifferencePlot.png' width='400' />

-Running the command on an archive with this molecule results in the Parameter "first_reversal" with value 4.43... being added for this molecule.
+Running the command on an archive with this molecule results in the Parameter "rdc" with value -2.59 being added for this molecule.

 <img align='center' src='{{site.baseurl}}/docs/molecule/img/Added Parameter.png' width='400' />